taylor-cox/metoo-fuckyou/README.md

 In EdTech, as it turns out, we call this a "learning experience".

-A little bit after I start my Masters, who conveniently shows up in my life but a staggeringly ✨beautiful✨  self-proclaimed "sex-addicted" PHD student who wanted to fuck me after her ex said to stay away from me.
+A little bit after I start my Masters, who conveniently shows up in my life but a staggeringly ✨average✨  self-proclaimed "sex-addicted" PHD student who wanted to fuck me after her ex said to stay away from me.

 In the wild west of Worcester, as an at *most* 6/10, we seize these opportunities.